Friday, October 31, 2025

 Age and educational qualification

-• Be at least age fifteen
+• Be at least fifteen

 • Be enrolled or have been enrolled in an approved state driver’s education course